fchastanet/my-documents/HowTo/HowTo-Write-Jenkinsfile/05-02-Annotated-Jenkinsfiles.md

             if (params.targetEnv == 'production') {
-              echo 'project SPA packages have been pushed to production bucket.' echo 'You can refresh the production indexes with the CD production pipeline.' cloudflare.zonePurge(CLOUDFLARE_ZONE_ID_PROD, [prefixes:[
+              echo 'project SPA packages have been pushed to production bucket.' echo '''You can refresh the production indexes with the CD production pipeline.'''
+              cloudflare.zonePurge(CLOUDFLARE_ZONE_ID_PROD, [prefixes:[
                 "${S3_PROD_PUBLIC_URL}/project1/"
               ]])